 Point value typically ranges from about 0.6 cents for cash or statement credits up to around 1.5–2 cents per point for high-value airline transfer redemptions, depending on how you redeem.

-Rewards Comparison at $10,000 Monthly Spend
+Rewards comparison at $10,000 monthly spend

 The takeaway: businesses with heavy travel spending through Brex's platform see higher rewards, while businesses with diverse spending patterns typically see higher guaranteed value from Ramp's predictable structure.